Alice Springs3-day itinerary

 Spot rare and endangered animals in the low light of the nocturnal house and discover the star attractions at the ‘free-flying birds of prey’ show.
 Here you’ll see the desert come to life.

-Stroll along the 1.6 kilometre trail to experience 3 separate habitat areas within the park.
+Stroll along the 1.6km trail to experience 3 separate habitat areas within the park.
 There are informational talks throughout the day, including a presentation on Aboriginal Survival.
 Make your way around the park at your leisure, and then relax with some refreshments at the onsite café.

 Take in the history at the Telegraph Station Historical Reserve